gabriellenoelle/social-network-api/README.md

 # Social Network API <br/><br/>
-I was tasked with building a back-end, specifically creating an API for a Mongoose/MongoDB/Express app. <br/><br/>
+I was tasked with building a back-end from scratch, specifically, creating an API for a Mongoose/MongoDB/Express social media application. <br/><br/>
 # User Story <br/><br/>
 * AS A social media startup<br/>
 * I WANT an API for my social network that uses a NoSQL database<br/>